zoccolan-lab/SnS/README.md

 # How to generate MEIs (Most Exciting Images) as reference for SnS experiments:

+Download the weights of the image generator from [here](https://drive.google.com/drive/folders/1sV54kv5VXvtx4om1c9kBPbdlNuurkGFi) ('fc7.pt' was used for the SnS experiments in the paper).
+Fill in the `src/experiments/local_settings.json` file with the correct paths to the weights and the output directory (i.e. the directory where all your experiment's results will be saved).

 In the `src/experiments/MaximizeActivity/run` directory you can find the `multirun_arguments.py` file.
 This file contains the parameters for the MEI generation.
 Set the parameters as you want and run the script to get the prompt for generating the MEIs.
 The prompt will be automatically saved in the `src\experiments\MaximizeActivity\run\multirun_cmd.txt` file.
 Copy it and paste it on terminal:

 ```bash